glsmith7/fantasy_books/README.md

 If you just want to download and run the program:

-1. download the zip file located in the "executable" folder on Git.
+1. download the latest release file from git.
 Unzip it.

 2. The first file after the folders will be a shortcut to acks_fpg.exe -- run it.
 The two Excel files created also have shortcuts directly beneath.